lavanya-sethuraman/Portfolio/README.md

 # Portfolio

-Please visit my portfolio site, showcasing some of my favorite projects so far.
+Please visit my portfolio site showcasing some of my favorite projects so far.

 Please feel free to get in touch!